Learning the Value of Value Learning: Setup Formal Preliminaries

-An agent satisfying this condition considers it possible that refinement reveals something new.
-In particular, they think that it is \emph{possible} that the refined acts differ in value from one another, $u_1 \neq u_2$, which implies that they think it is possible that at least one differs in value from $U_0(A)$ as well.
+Refinement uncertainty says that the agent considers it possible that value refinement reveals something new.
+In particular, the agent thinks it \emph{possible} that the refined acts differ in value from one another, which implies that at least one may differ in value from $U_0(A)$.

 Together, these conditions ensure positive probability of discovering strict improvements.
-If an agent has genuine uncertainty about refinement outcomes and their current valuation reflects expected post-refinement valuation, then with positive probability they identify superior options---and, being rational, selects them.
+If an agent has genuine uncertainty about refinement outcomes and their current valuation reflects expected post-refinement valuation, then with positive probability they identify superior options---and, being rational, select them.